Rohitsinghrajput28/ASLA_for_all/CSRF.md

    2.Justification:valid token
      we can also check that whether web application is checking valid token only or not.
 Random token with same length.

-  3.
+  3.Removing the token as well as token parameter value that whether web application is parsing a user without token

-     Removing the token as well as token parameter value that whether web application is parsing a user without token
+  4. we can change request method if there is "GET" method we can change it to "POST"

  <h3>Case3:Referer Header Check</h3>
      When web application is checking the referer header defaultly set by the web browser and it